wispborne/Starsector-IntelliJ-Template/README.md

     - Yes, but don't overwrite anything you already have.
     - You probably mostly want the `.idea` folder (which contains IntelliJ configuration) and the `src` folder - then, move any code you have into the `src` folder and fix the `package` in each .java file (ask if you don't know how).
+- Everything is working!
+Do I still need the `readme_files` folder?
+  - lol no, delete it.

 ## Explanation of Folders/Files